ashi009/bestroutetb/README.md

 will reduce at least 0.01 accesses expectedly.
 (This is joking!
-But it does reduce the route table size in memory for 70% by assuming TRASH structure is using a very small overhead hash implementation, which is significant.)
+But it does reduce the route table size in memory for 70% by assuming TRASH structure is using a very small overhead hash implementation, which is significant.
+So this solution works especially well on those routers don't have lots of free memory.)

 How it works